Resurgamm/resurgamm.github.io/_posts/2025-03-03-「Lecture Notes」CS 225.md

 > I prefer to use constant reference to ensure the reference won't be changed.
 {: .prompt-tip }

-If we don't define constructors for a `class`, the compiler will automatically generate a default copy constructor which will copy all the value in the `class`.
+If we don't define the copy constructor for a `class`, the compiler will automatically generate a default copy constructor which will copy all the value in the `class`.

 ```cpp
 #include<iostream>